-Spiced Rum Cranberry Sauce ~ an adult skewing twist on a Thanksgiving classic…
+Spiced Rum Cranberry Sauce ~ this quick and easy cranberry sauce recipe is an adult skewing twist on a Thanksgiving classic…

 I’m sure you expected better of me, but here we are three days and counting and I don’t have a menu plan for Thanksgiving.
 It’s going to be a little bit different around here this year.
 For one thing, neither daughter will be home.
 The short academic breaks, long distances, and high cost of travel all conspired against us.
 Oh, but at least you’ll have your husband, you say?
 Well, he has business this week that is taking him close to where his dad lives, and so he will spend Thanksgiving with him.
 His dad is 90, I think it’s a great idea.

 Luckily I have friends and family enough to fill the chairs around my dining room table, in fact, I’ve already set the table, complete with wine glasses and place cards, I’m type A that way.
 But no menu.
 Nothing yet.
 I’m also a procrastinator.

 It’s not all my fault.
 My guest list includes some slightly problematic eaters….let’s see, there’s a newly minted (and enthusiastic) vegan, one with a severe nut and fish allergy, one extremely picky eater who I think subsists mainly on cheddar cheese and grapes, and another who has multiple food intolerances ranging from bananas and avocados to shellfish.
 Ok, that last troublesome guest is me, but you can see my point.